- About Us

-From now through the end of July, San Diego Blood Bank is testing all blood donations for SARS-CoV-2 antibodies.
+Beginning October 26, San Diego Blood Bank is testing all blood donations for SARS-CoV-2 antibodies.
 SARS-CoV-2 is the virus that causes the Coronavirus Disease 2019 (COVID-19).
-The test is being performed as part of our regular testing panel to identity whether donations are acceptable for COVID-19 convalescent plasma.
+The test is being performed as part of our regular testing panel to qualify donations for COVID-19 convalescent plasma.
 If your donation tests positive, the plasma in your donated blood may be used to help hospital patients fighting COVID-19.

 The antibody test detects if your immune system has developed antibodies to the SARS-CoV-2 virus.
 Results of SARS-CoV-2 testing is intended for qualification of COVID-19 convalescent plasma and may NOT be used for diagnostic purposes.
-As this is NOT a diagnostic test.
-It will not detect active COVID-19 infections or recent exposure.
+As this is NOT a diagnostic test, it will not detect active COVID-19 infections or recent exposure.

 Please read all COVID-19 blood donation restrictions and protocols prior to making an appointment.

-The test is authorized by the Food and Drug Administration (FDA) for emergency use.
-Per state law, all positive (reactive) and negative (non-reactive) test results will be reported to the California Department of Public Health.
+The test has been granted by the Food and Drug Administration (FDA) for Emergency Use Authorization.
+Per federal law, all positive (reactive) and negative (non-reactive) test results will be reported to the Department of Public Health where donors reside.

-Donors will receive results in their SDBB wellness portal 7-10 days after donation.
+Donors will be notified of results in their SDBB wellness portal 7-10 days after donation.
 The results are used by the San Diego Blood Bank to qualify donations of COVID-19 convalescent plasma.
 If you test positive, please consider donating convalescent plasma on your next donation.
 Learn more and sign up at sandiegobloodbank.org/donateplasma.

 What test is San Diego Blood Bank using to test for SARS-CoV-2 antibodies?

-San Diego Blood Bank is using the FDA-authorized Ortho Clinical Diagnostics VITROS® Anti-SARS-CoV-2 Total test which has been granted an FDA Emergency Use Authorization.
+San Diego Blood Bank is using the Ortho Clinical Diagnostics VITROS® Anti-SARS-CoV-2 Total test which has been granted an FDA Emergency Use Authorization.
 The antibody test detects if your immune system has developed sufficient levels of antibodies to the virus thought to be useful as a therapeutic.
 The test is being performed as part of our regular testing panel to qualify donations for COVID-19 convalescent plasma and will appear in your portal as “antibody screening test.”

-Will the antibody test tell me if I currently have COVID-19?
+Will the SARS-CoV-2 antibody test tell me if I currently have COVID-19?

-Will the antibody test tell me if I have recently been exposed to COVID-19?
+Will the SARS-CoV-2 antibody test tell me if I have recently been exposed to COVID-19?

 No, the test is unlikely to detect recent exposure.
 Please consult your doctor if you believe you have been exposed.
 It is important that you self-isolate for at least 14 days following an exposure.
 Do not make an appointment to donate blood until 28 days from the last date of exposure.